AndrewstheBuilder/ScratchNeuralNet/DeepLearningSpecialization_Course4_CNNS/Week3/Week3.md

   - Explain the difference between a regular CNN and a U-Net
   - Implement semantic image segmentation on the CARLA self-driving car dataset.
   - Apply sparse categorical crossentropy for pixelwise prediction.
+- **What to remember**:
+  - Semantic image segmentation predicts a label for every single pixel in an image
+  - U-Net uses an equal number of convolutional blocks and transposed convolutions for downsampling and upsampling
+  - Skip connections are used to prevent border pixel information loss and overfitting in U-Net